Eandalf/expressgo/README.md

 2. All path matching is precise.
 3. Path matching is case insensitive.
 4. Defining multiple lists of callbacks on the same route is allowed.
+5. Panics from callbacks would be recovered as an error and sent to error-handling callbacks.

 To alter the behavior back to defaults of **net/http**: